ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

     ![Configure Event Hub](/images/webappconfig1.png)

-    - Select "External repositiory" from the dialog
+    - Select "External repository" from the dialog

      (Note: You'd think this should be "Github repository", but we're avoiding having you fork and maintain your own version fo the code for today.
 If you want to modify it later, you can fork the repository and modify it.
 Then you would have to update your deployment source to "Github Repository" which finds *your* repositories.)